 - Groom your cat often.
-Try to brush your cat often to remove excess fur routinely
+Try to brush your cat often to remove excess fur routinely.

-If you can train your cat to follow your directions, you could teach him to avoid certain objects or not do certain things.
+If you can train your cat to follow your directions, you could teach him to avoid particular objects or not do certain things.
 It is still challenging to make cats follow directions, but you can try.

 CAN EATING FUR BE DANGEROUS FOR CATS?

-It is quite normal for cats to ingest fur when they are grooming themselves, typically a small quantity of air can pass through and be ejected with their poop.
+It is quite normal for cats to ingest fur when they are grooming themselves; typically, a small quantity of air can pass through and be ejected with their poop.

-But, if they overeat fur and if the hairball formed inside their stomach is too large to travel through the cat’s digestive tract, it could be stuck, and the intestine becomes obstructed.
+But, if they overeat fur and the hairball formed inside their stomach is too large to travel through the cat’s digestive tract, it could be stuck, and the intestine becomes obstructed.

 It can be life-threatening without veterinarian intervention.
 Sometimes the vet can do surgery to remove the hairball.
 In better cases, your cat could try to expel hairballs through vomiting, but if they can’t do it because it becomes stuck, it can create problems.